+Some distinct differences in wind and temperature profile evolution occur in the different experiments (Fig. 5).
+In EXP1, the temperature profile shows a dramatic cooling in the lowest 70-80 m during the cold pool formation period while the wind speeds are very light within that layer ($< 1 \text{ m s}^{-1}$).
+The CAP is well defined, with a CPSL extending to 75 m and a strong CIL extending from 75 to 120 m AGL.
 The bluff structure is best seen in the late evening and early morning profiles (i.e., 2156 and 0505 MST).
-In contrast, EXP2 initially had strong winds (\sim 4-6 m s-1) that were clearly mixed down into the basin from above the basin.
-The winds in the basin soon settled to approximately 1 m s^{-1} within the building stable layer.
-EXP2 did not cool as dramatically during the evening (Fig. 4) as the other two experiments did, was lacking the well-defined bluff structure of EXP1, and showed a slower increase in inversion top height with time during the buildup phase.
+In contrast.
+EXP2 initially had strong winds (~ $4-6 \text{ m s}^{-1}$) that were clearly mixed down into the basin from above the basin.
+The winds in the basin soon settled to approximately 1 m s-1 within the building stable layer.
+EXP2 did not cool as dramatically during the evening (Fig. 4) as the other two experiments, was lacking the well-defined bluff structure of EXP1, and the buildup phase showed a slower increase in inversion top height with time.
 In EXP3, temperatures were colder than the previous night and more cooling was observed aloft than in EXP1 and EXP2.
-Gustiness and wind direction shifts occurred through the depth of the basin initially, but later in the evening (2057 MST) the gustiness diminished and flows within the CPSL became very light ($<1 \text{ m s}^{-1}$).
-By 0523 MST, the top of the CPSL approached the 60-m level and was surmounted by a CIL that extended to approximately 140 m.
+Gustiness and wind direction shifts occurred through the depth of the basin initially, but later in the evening (2057 MST) the gustiness diminished and flows within the CPSL became very light (< 1 m s-1).
+By 0523 MST the top of the CPSL approached the 60 m level and was surmounted by a CIL that extended to approximately 140 m.